itswadesh/anne-docs2/docs/admin-manual.md

 ![Image](./anne/store-set-up1.png)

-The fields shown above have to be filled by you to open up a new shop and after store set up you will be able to access the store feature. -->
+The fields shown above have to be filled by you to open up a new shop and after store set up, you will be able to access the store feature. -->

 ## Configurations

 Before your platform goes live you need to configure the platform to set everything right and make it usable with no issues.
-In this section, you will set branding, configure Payment Provider, Email Service, Search Service provider, Newsletter, google analytic, Social Media login, etc. To do some configuration you may have to modify few config files in the system.
+In this section, you will set branding, configure Payment Provider, Email Service, Search Service provider, Newsletter, google analytic, Social Media login, etc. To do some configuration you may have to modify a few config files in the system.
 Check this guide to know how to modify the .env environment file.

-- In sidebar , go to Settings → Store Settings.
+- In the sidebar, go to Settings → Store Settings.

 ### Email Configuration

-By default, the system is set up to log all mails into files.
-You have to configure this settings to send emails.
-You may use any of this supported services→ sendmail, mailgun, mandrill and sparkpost.
+By default, the system is set up to log all emails into files.
+You have to configure this setting to send emails.
+You may use any of these supported services→ sendmail, mailgun, mandrill, and sparkpost.
 To configure email, open the .env file and update these keys with your values.

 ::: warning

 > The system will generate errors if the mail fails.
-So double check the email configuration.
+So double-check the email configuration.
 Talk to your email/hosting service provider if you’re not sure what to do.

 :::

 #### Testing Emails

-If you don’t have a mail server or just testing the application you can fake the actual sending of emails. zCart has a log driver and the Mailtrap driver for this job.
+If you don’t have a mail server or just testing the application you can fake the actual sending of emails.
+Anne has a log driver and the Mailtrap driver for this job.

 **Log Driver**